dhhruv/BrainyBeam-Summer-Internship-Tasks/Task-1/README.md

+## Task-1

-Aim: Build a python program which can take input of students with their marks and gives their total marks obtained.
+**Aim:** Build a Python Program which takes input of the students with their marks and gives their total marks obtained as output.